 Chapter 8: Risk Management

-Covers principles and guidelines of risk management practices, including best practice, assessment and treatment, documentation and responsibilities, health and safety.
-It also discusses high risk issues such as serious harm, crowd management and emergencies.
+Principles and guidelines of risk management practices, including best practice, assessment and treatment, documentation and responsibilities, health and safety.
+Also, looks at high risk issues such as serious harm, crowd management and emergencies.

 Chapter 9: Monitoring

 Discusses monitoring and evaluation processes, the use of key performance indicators in monitoring and how collected data can be incorporated into the planning process.
-Also discussed in this chapter are the purposes of evaluation and the evaluation process.
+Also discussed are the purposes of evaluation and the evaluation process.

 Chapter 10: Governance